How to Make a Trash Can Composter

 - bungee cord

 - Purchase an inexpensive 32-gallon plastic trash can that has a lid that snaps in place.
-In my area, these can be found for about $10.
+In my area, these can be found for between $10-$20.
 Cut out the bottom of the trash can with a razor blade or sharp knife, leaving 2" along the edge for added strength.

 - Drill holes all along the sides of the trash can using a 2" hole saw and a drill.
 Leave about 12" between the holes.
 The holes will allow oxygen to get to the pile which is needed for decomposition.
 Cover the holes on the inside of the trash can with a 3" piece of metal screen using duct tape to secure the edges of the screen over the holes.